nguyenlinhlinh/adventofcode-2024/README.md

 **Part 2 problem:** The concatenation operator (||) combines the digits from its left and right inputs into a single number.
 For example, 12 || 345 would become 12345.
 All operators are still evaluated left-to-right.
 Now there are three operators available *, + and ||.

 **Part 2 solution:** Do the same as part 1 just introduce the third operator.
 The solution becomes a bit slower.

+## Day 8
+Comming soon

+## Day 9
+Comming soon

+## Day 10
+Comming soon

+## Day 11
+Comming soon

+## Day 12
+Comming soon

+## Day 13

+**Part 1 problem:** The claw machines has two button A and B. It costs 3 tokens to push button A and 1 token to push button B. Each machine's buttons are configured to move the claw a specific amount to the right (along X axis) and a specific amount forward (along Y axes) each time that button is pressed.
+Find the smallest number of tokens to spend to win as many prize as possible.

+**Part 1 solution:** Set up a system equation and solve it.

+**Part 2 problem:** The position of every prize is actually 10000000000000 higher on both the X and Y axis

+**Part 2 solution:** Same as part 1 just change the prize coordinate. **NOTE:** This is a performance issue if it is solved by something else rather than system equation.